jmaxwilson/iOS-shortcuts/README.md

 # iOS-shortcuts
-Useful shortcuts for iOS 12 Shortcuts that script and simplify common tasks
+Useful shortcuts for the iOS 12 Shortcuts app that script and simplify common tasks